turingschool-projects/kwk-level3-swift/sessions/classes_objects_slides.markdown

 # Working with Classes in Xcode, Properties

 * create project --> macOS --> Terminal App
-* create new file in main directory - in that file:
+* create new file, call it `StudentClass` in main directory - in that file:

 ```